hostnet/type-inference-tool/README.md

 Certain options can be set alongside the base command.
 These are the following:

-* `--log-dir=<path>`: Specify a file to write logs to.
+* `--log-file=<path>`: Specify a file to write logs to.
 The progress during execution can be followed by tailing the log file.
 Cases in which type hints cannot be added to parameters or functions will also be logged.
 * `--storage-type=<mem|file|db>`: The dynamic analyzer uses
 [XDebug trace files](https://xdebug.org/docs/execution_trace) during analysis.
 Parsing these traces can take up a lot